javadbat/jb-payment-input/Readme.md

 - support both RTL and LTR.

-- add label and message in UX frienly format.
+- add label and message in UX friendly format.

 - customizable ui with css variable so you can have multiple style in different scope of your app.

 - will accept persian/arabic number char and convert them to english char

 - you can add iran bank image beside input to show which bank card number is inputted.

+- support smart paste so user can copy text that contains irrelevant words beside card number but we will extract card number from the text.

 this superset component on [jb-input](https://github.com/javadbat/jb-input) , just for payment info input with extra filter and ready to use validator